mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/troubleshoot-veeva-vault-promomats-connector.md

 description: "Troubleshooting the Veeva Vault - PromoMats Microsoft Graph connector for Microsoft Search and Microsoft 365 Copilot"
 ---

+# Feedback
 We value your feedback on the performance of the Veeva Vault - PromoMats Microsoft Graph connector.
 To help us improve, please take a moment to share your thoughts by using the thumbs-up/thumbs-down icons at the bottom of each response (it only takes a minute).
 If you're comfortable sharing this data with Microsoft, your feedback plays a key role in improving the service.

+1. When the feedback form opens, please share your comments in the text field about what worked well or what didn’t. **Important**: Include the hashtag #VeevaGC in your feedback.
+2. If applicable, add a screenshot.
+3. Select `YES` to share your data with Microsoft and `Submit`.

-# Troubleshooting the Veeva Vault - PromoMats Microsoft Graph connector
+## Troubleshooting the Veeva Vault - PromoMats Microsoft Graph connector

 | Error                   | Description                               | Resolution                                                                 |
 |-------------------------|-------------------------------------------|---------------------------------------------------------------------------|